 ASU Main.
-The Master of Education degree in Curriculum and Instruction is offered with a concentration in secondary education.
+The Master of Education degree in Curriculum and Instruction is offered with concentrations in either multicultural education or secondary education.
 This is an off-campus degree program targeted to school district audiences.
 For more information, call 480/965-1644.